-Copyright

-Copyright © 2011 Manufacture Technology Corp.
+- Copyright Copyright © 2012 Manufacture Corporation.
 All rights reserved.

-The products and programs described in this User's Manual are licensed products of Manufacture Technology, This User's Manual contains proprietary information protected by copyright, and this User's Manual and all accompanying hardware, software and documentation are copyrighted.
-No parts of this User's manual may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable from by any means by electronic or mechanical.
-Including photocopying, recording, or information storage and retrieval systems, for any purpose other than the purchaser's personal use, and without the prior experess written permission of Manufacture Technology.

-Purpose

-This manual gives specific information on how to operate and use the management functions of the Cross-8/Gb

-Audience

-The Manual is intended for use by network administrators who are responsible for operating and maintaining network equipment; consequently, it assumes a basic working knowledge of general switch functions, the Internet Protocol (IP), and Simple Network Management Protocol (SNMP).

-CONVENTIONS

-The following conventions are used throughout this manual to show information.

-WARRANTY

-See the Customer Support/ Warranty booklet included with the product.
-A copy of the specific warranty terms applicable to your Manufacture products and replacement parts can be obtained from your Manufacture Sales and Service Office authorized dealer.

-Disclaimer

-Manufacture Technology does not warrant that the hardware will work properly in all environments and applications, and marks no warranty and representation, either implied or expressed, with respect to the quality, performance, merchantability, or fitness for a particular purpose.
-Manufacture disclaims liability for any inaccuracies or omissions that may have occurred.
-Information in this User's Manual is subject to change without notice and does not represent a commitment on the part of Manufacture.
-Manufacture assumes no responsibility for any inaccuracies that may be contained in this User's Manual.
-Manufacture makes no commitment to update or keep current the information in this User's Manual, and reserves the righter to make improvements to this User's Manual and /or to the products described in this User's Manual, at any time without notice.
+The products and programs described in this guide are licensed products of Manufacture Corporation.
+This manual contains proprietary information protected by copyright, and all accompanying hardware, software and documentation are copyrighted.
+No parts of this manual may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable from by any means by electronic or mechanical.
+It Includes photocopying, recording, or information storage and retrieval systems, for any purpose other than the purchaser's personal use, and without the prior express written permission of Manufacture Corporation. - Purpose This manual gives specific information on how to operate and use the management functions of the switch - Audience The Manual is intended for use by network administrators who are responsible for operating and maintaining network equipment; consequently, it assumes a basic working knowledge of general switch functions, the Internet Protocol (IP), and Simple Network Management Protocol (SNMP). - Conventions The following conventions are used throughout this manual to show information. - Warranty See the Customer Support/ Warranty booklet included with the product.
+A copy of the specific warranty terms applicable to your Manufacture Corporation products and replacement parts can be obtained from your Manufacture Corporation Sales and Service Office authorized dealer. - Manufacture Corporation does not warrant that the hardware will work Disclaimer properly in all environments and applications, and marks no warranty and representation, either implied or expressed, with respect to the quality, performance, merchantability, or fitness for a particular purpose.
+Manufacture Corporation disclaims liability for any inaccuracies or omissions that may have occurred.
+Information in this manual is subject to change without notice and does not represent a commitment on the part of Manufacture Corporation Manufacture Corporation assumes no responsibility for any inaccuracies that may be contained in this manual and makes no commitment to update or keep current the information in this manual.
+Manufacture Corporation reserves the righter to make improvements to this manual and /or to the products described in this User Manual, at any time without notice. - FCC Warning This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to Part 15 of the CE/FCC remove Rules.

-FCC Warning

-This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to Part 15 of the CE/FCC remove Rules.
 These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
-This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in with manual, may cause harmful interference to radio communications.
+This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the Instruction manual, may cause harmful interference to radio communications.

-Publication date: Feb., 2012 Revision A3 accordance with the Instruction

-FCC Caution

-To assure continued compliance (example-use only shielded interface cables when connection to computer or peripheral devices).
+FCC Caution To assure continued compliance (example-use only shielded interface cables when connection to computer or peripheral devices).
 Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the Following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

-CE mark Warning
+CE mark This is a Class A device.
+In a domestic environment this product may cause

-This is a Class A device, In a domestic environment, this product may cause radio interference, in which case the user may be required to take adequate measures.
+This is a Class A device.
+In a domestic environment this product may cause CE mark radio interference, in which case the user may be required to take adequate Warning measures.